-TITLE Replace signals with roundabouts and use quick-curb between intersections DISCUSSION/JUSTI FICATION: reduce crashes.
-Th circulation improve to frequent left tur alternative allows penterline quick-cusupport U-turns of te Alternative 4, would be a relatively minimalistic approach to this project to reduce congestion and is approach to the project will not include sidewalks, railroad bridge replacement, or backage road ements.
-It is entirely focused on two main problems US 41 is experiencing; a high crash rate due in part ins and long roadway queues due to single lane intersection capacity, using traffic signal control.
-This project phasing.
-Each roundabout can be designed and constructed separately if desirable.
-The rb would not be installed until both roundabouts were available to support U-turns.
-Roundabouts larger vehicles, whereas the proposed loons only accommodate passenger vehicles.
-This alternative with improving the US 41 roadway to 2 lanes with median and pedestrian accommodation at a future Absent a widening build sidewalks. project as proposed in Alternative 1, there will be room on the outside of the current pavement to NTATION CONSIDERATIONS: None apparent.
+TITLE Replace signals v vith roundabouts and use quick-curb between intersections DISCUSSION/JUSTIFICATION: This proposal, unlike Alternative 4, congestion and reduce conflicts.
+Th backage road circulation improvem would be a relatively minimalistic design approach to this project in order to reduce is approach to the project will not include sidewalks, railroad bridge replacement, or ents.
+It is entirely focused on the two main problems US 41 is experiencing; a high eft turns and long roadway queues due to single lane intersection capacity, using centerline quick-curb would not be support U-turns of larger vehicles, v ing.
+Each roundabout can be designed and constructed separately, if desirable.
+The installed until both roundabouts were available to support U-turns.
+Roundabouts whereas the proposed loons only accommodate passenger vehicles.
+This alternative the US 41 roadway to 2 lanes with median and accommodating pedestrians at a Absent a widening project as propo build sidewalks. sed in Alternative 1, there will be room on the outside of the current pavement to detailed ROW and property line ma compared against the cost for insta SPECIAL IMPLEMENTATION CONSI DERATIONS: None apparent.